IkigaiHack/IkigaiHack/README.md

 - 🔭 I’m currently working on FlipUrLife
-- I'm Marcel, 20 years old, in the field of creating Kali Linux/ Flipper zero scripts
+- I'm Marcel, 20 years old, in the field of creating Kali Linux scripts
 - Information below ⏬